 - Ask about the support options - After your product goes live, you must be sure that it will be properly supported at any time you need.
 A lot of technology companies offer live chats, 24/7 technical support from a devoted team, self-service, etc. Our tech specialists or project managers can visit you in case you need some specific help.

 - Look at your vendor’s culture - Check if your partner’s business culture dovetails with yours.
 This may include the culture of communication, documentation management styles, level of formality, etc.

 - Think of future innovations - Make sure that your technology partner is solution-focused rather than product-based.
 In the future, you will need to continuously innovate, make some changes, and upgrade your ERP system to move with the times.

 What About the Cost?

 To adequately manage your budget you need to learn the real costs of getting, implementing, and operating an ERP app.
 Some of the prices may not be obvious.
-Likely costs together with licenses include consulting, deployment services, training, organizational change management, design and custom development, support and maintenance.
+Likely costs together with licenses include consulting, deployment services, training, organizational change management, design and custom development, support, and maintenance.
 If you make up your mind to migrate to the cloud, the price may be comparatively low, but you will definitely need to plan and budget for deployment, hosting, ongoing support and improvements, training, change management, and custom modifications.
-Both on-premise and cloud deployments of a new software may require updates to the current system or integrations between the developed product and existing technologies.
+Both on-premise and cloud deployments of new software may require updates to the current system or integrations between the developed product and existing technologies.